 No competent prosecutor will take a case to trial without some form of evidence.
-In the absence of evidence, a person cannot be convicted.
+In the absence of evidence, a person cannot be convicted and should not be found guilty.
 This is because of the presumption of innocence that the Canadian Charter of Rights and Freedoms provides.

 Evidence is how guilt is proven in court.
 Since guilt must be proven to convict, a conviction is not possible without evidence.
 Of course, this is not as simple as the old adage, “no body, no crime,” as there are many types of evidence available.

 Physical evidence is some of the most recognizable, and often damning, forms of evidence.
 This is actual tangible evidence that can be seen, felt, and touched.
 For instance, physical evidence can include things like hair, fingerprints, DNA or even a murder weapon.